Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 <!--  AUTHORS: ONLY UPDATE BELOW THIS LINE -->
 <!-- ************************************* -->

-## Identify application requirements
+## Gather requirements

 The eShopOnWeb application has a fairly simple architecture.
-The web UI is where customers will browse and shop; this is built using .NET7.
-The web UI also has administrative capabilities which built using Blazor Web Assembly, also written in .NET7.
-The administrative UI is broken up a bit in that it retrieves data via a REST API service.
-The data that powers both the web UI components is sourced from a MSSQL database server.
-This database server consists of two databases; one for the product catalog, and another for the user identities for logging into the web UI.
+The web UI is written in .NET 7 and has two components.
+One is the front end where customers can browse and shop while the other is for administrators to maintain the product catalog.
+The data that powers both the web UI components is sourced from a SQL Server container.
+This database server consists of two databases; one for the product catalog, and another for the user identities.

-Let's gather a list some configs, persistent storage, and secrets we'll need to implement in our Kubernetes cluster.
+Let's gather some requirements for configs, persistent storage, and secrets that we'll need to implement in our Kubernetes cluster.

 ### Database server

-* Password for the `sa` account
+* Need to store the password for the `sa` account as a secure secret
-* Persistent storage for data directory
+* Need persistent storage volume for data directory
-* Environment variables for setting the license type to `Developer` and accepting the end-user license agreement
+* Need to inject environment variables for SQL Server license type EULA acceptance

 ### Web UI and backend REST API service

-* Database connection string (one for each database)
+* Need to store database connection strings in secure secrets
-* ASP.NET environment variables and app settings
+* Need to inject ASP.NET environment variables to override app settings
-* Persistent volume for ASP.NET key storage
+* Need persistent storage volume for ASP.NET key storage

 ## Implement ConfigMaps